ZijieJin/scFusion/README.md

     --SkipRetrain: Skip the retraining step, and apply the weights specified by -w to the network

-    --SkipPredict: Skip the predicting step using deep-learning network, if you already have the *ChiDist_filtered.txt at OutDir/ChiDist/
+    --SkipPredict: Skip the predicting step using the deep-learning network, if you already have the *ChiDist_filtered.txt at OutDir/ChiDist/

-## If you are using job schedular
+## If you are using a job scheduler

-Take Slurm as example.
+Take Slurm as an example.
 The simplest execution command is `srun 1 20 XXXXX`.

 First, run the scFusion_js.py